9 Purchases You Should Never Buy in Bulk

 Believe it or not, liquid bleach has an expiration date.
 Once open, it only takes about six months for it to become less effective.
 Powdered products, though, are a different story.
 If you keep them in a cool, dry spot, they’ll stay good indefinitely.
 Opt for one of those, or get a small bottle of generic brand liquid bleach for the best value.

 Even though they tend to have a lot of preservatives and are stored in the fridge, condiments won’t last forever.
 Once you open a jar or bottle, it’s a matter of months until it goes bad.
 Mayonnaise, for instance, should only be left in the fridge two months after opening, according to the USDA, though ketchup can last closer to six months.
 Leave the value-sized bottles at the store and pick up a smaller size for your family.
-Check out these storage tips to make food last longer.

 Every time you stick your fingers in a tub of skin cream, you let in germs and up your risk of contamination.
 Plus, a lot of skincare products will start losing effectiveness within three to six months.
 Stock up on the items you go through fast, but go for small pots over big tubs for the products you might not use up.